 Differences Between Standard and VIP Hosting from Freeola

 Welcome to the Freeola Internet customer support pages.
-This guide is designed to help make the migration of web sites from Freeola's standard hosting packages to our new VIP hosting packages.
+This guide is designed to help make the migration of web sites from Freeola's legacy hosting packages to our VIP hosting packages.

 Your New Username